In-medium electromagnetic form factors of pseudoscalar mesons from the quark model: Introduction

 In addition to the EMC effect, hadrons in the nuclear medium undergo various modifications~\cite{Montesinos:2024xpp,KEK-PS-E325:2005wbm,JeffersonLabE93-049:2002asn,Suzuki:2002ae}, such as (effective) mass modifications, width broadening, and the increase of their charge radii.
 Mass modifications in the nuclear medium that are associated with the changes in the scalar mean field in some models, which might be expected to link to the quark chiral condensate, signaling partial restoration of chiral symmetry, while the width-broadening modifications from enhanced interaction rates and modified decay channels in the dense nuclear medium are due to the competition between the scalar and vector meson mean fields in usual relativistic mean field models.
 Increases in charge radii of hadrons indicate the medium modifications in the electromagnetic form factors (EMFFs), as the charge distribution becomes more diffused due to medium effects.
 These phenomena in a nuclear medium may be connected to chiral symmetry restoration, and this idea is supported by experimental evidence of deeply bound pionic~\cite{Suzuki:2002ae} and kaonic~\cite{Sgaramella:2024qdh} atoms, and by the associated various theoretical studies~\cite{Itahashi:2024apl,Gifari:2024ssz,Hutauruk:2018qku,Hutauruk:2019was,Jido:2008bk}.
 Thus, they will provide new insights into the interplay between the hadron structure and the effects of nuclear medium.

 Our main focus in this study is on the nuclear medium modifications of the meson spacelike EMFFs.
 In free space, the EMFFs of the mesons have been extensively studied using various theoretical models, e.g. in Refs.~\cite{Bijnens:2002hp,Choi:1997iq,Arifi:2024mff,Moita:2021xcd,Hutauruk:2016sug,Yao:2024drm,Abidin:2019xwu,Burden:1995ve,Chang:2013nia,Maris:1998hc,Braguta:2007fj,Maris:2000sk}, including the chiral-perturbation theory~\cite{Bijnens:2002hp}, the light-front quark models~\cite{Choi:1997iq,Arifi:2024mff,Moita:2021xcd}, the Bethe--Salpeter--Equations Nambu--Jona--Lasinio (BSE NJL) model~\cite{Hutauruk:2016sug}, the Holographic QCD or AdS/CFT correspondence model~\cite{Abidin:2019xwu}, the Dyson-Schwinger Equation (DSE) based approach~\cite{Burden:1995ve,Chang:2013nia} among others.
 These model results generally provide reasonable explanations for the available data on EMFFs in the low-energy region.
-Furthermore, a number of lattice QCD simulations, \textit{e.g.} in Refs.~\cite{QCDSF:2017ssq,Wang:2020nbf,Can:2012tx,Li:2017eic,Koponen:2015tkr,Aoki:2015pba,Alexandrou:2021ztx}, have also been performed to study EMFFs in various contexts.
+Furthermore, investigations of the EMFFs of the pion and kaon at high $Q^2$ up to approximately $6\, \text{GeV}^2$ are currently being conducted as part of the ongoing JLab 12 GeV program~\cite{Horn:2019,Arrington:2021alx}, with further measurements planned over a wider range of $Q^2$ at the future EIC facility~\cite{Accardi:2012qut}.
+A number of lattice QCD simulations, \textit{e.g.} in Refs.~\cite{QCDSF:2017ssq,Wang:2020nbf,Can:2012tx,Li:2017eic,Koponen:2015tkr,Aoki:2015pba,Alexandrou:2021ztx,Ding:2024lfj,Gao:2021xsm}, have also been performed to study EMFFs in various contexts.